Ask any employee how they feel about holding meetings. Most will tell you regular staff meetings are boring and a total waste of time.

 - Show enthusiasm: As a leader, make it clear how excited you are to have the meeting.
 Let your enthusiasm rub off on your participants.

-- Use visual aids: Using attractive and straightforward visual aids such as presentation slides helps to increase impact and interest by the participants.
+- Use visual aids: Using attractive and straightforward visual aids such as presentation slides helps to increase the impact and interest of the participants.
 Most participants may not remember the words spoken in the meeting, but they will remember the way they felt and the visuals you shared in the session.

 - Use humor: Humor is appealing, especially to the younger generation of employees who expect the meeting to be creative and fun-filled.
 Humor is especially a useful tool when the subject of discussion is too technical, or you are dealing with solving a particular problem at work.

 - Engage all participants: Make sure all participants’ voices have a chance to speak in the meeting.
 Be especially careful on allocating more time to the introverted staff.

 - Alter your tone of voice: As the main speaker in the session, make sure you change your sitting or standing position as you move from one point or topic to the other.
 Emphasize what you are saying by frequently changing your tone of voice.

 - Simplify the tasks: Evoke your participants’ interest by allocating achievable tasks.
 Assist the employees that seem to lag, while moderating the fast-paced participants.

 Are the majority of your employees young?
 An easy option on how to make staff meetings more fun is by holding the meetings during the company’s happy hour.